gbiagomba/AegisPHP/README.md

 ```bash
 ./aegisphp.py /path/to/project -o /path/to/my-report.json
 ```
-You’ll see each tool’s progress in stdout, and at the end a combined JSON report.
+YouÔøΩll see each toolÔøΩs progress in stdout, and at the end a combined JSON report.

 ---

-## ??
-Makefile
+## ‚öôÔ∏è Makefile

 ```makefile
 IMAGE_NAME := aegisphp